blallau/cluster-ansible-aio/README.rst

 Kolla-ansible-aio
 =================

-Multinode deployment of Kolla-ansible using Libvirt and Ansible.
+Multi-node deployment of Kolla-ansible using Libvirt and Ansible.

-Kolla-ansible-aio is an open source tool for automating deployment of Kolla-ansible in multi nodes scenario, on a single machine using Libvirt.
+Kolla-ansible-aio is an open source tool for automating deployment of Kolla-ansible in multi-node scenario, on a single machine.
-Kolla-ansible-aio is composed of Ansible playbooks, and makes heavy use of the OpenStack Kolla and Kolla-ansible project.
+Kolla-ansible-aio is composed of Ansible playbooks, and makes heavy use of Libvirt, OpenStack Kolla and Kolla-ansible project.

 Kolla-ansible-aio aims to test, use and develop on Kolla and Kolla-ansible projects.

 * Source: https://github.com/blallau/kolla-ansible-aio